opf/openproject/docs/enterprise-guide/support/README.md

 ## How to receive Enterprise support

 Please write us an email to [support@openproject.com](mailto:support@openproject.com) to get help with your OpenProject Enterprise edition.
 Include a detailed description as well as screenshots, where necessary.
-Depending on your support level, you will receive a seperate support email address with your order.
+Depending on your support level, you will receive a separate support email address with your order.

 You can reach us via telephone, depending on your support service hours: